Porges/ways-to-play/src/games/pigeon-lottery/index.md

 19th and 20th centuries was spread throughout Oceania-bordering countries by Chinese emigrants.

+The history of the game is sadly a well-trodden story of racism and hypocrisy: as a Chinese gambling game, Chinese migrants were punished while gambling games played by Europeans were permitted.
+Later the game was adapted by Americans who profited from a now-legal game even as the Chinese game was suppressed.
-The game was eventually modified by Americans and turned into the modern game of Keno, which is now played in casinos around the world.
+Eventually, the game became known under the modern name of Keno, now played in casinos around the world.

 <!-- excerpt -->

-In European sources, it is often referred to as simply “the Chinese lottery”.
+In European sources, the game is often referred to as simply “the Chinese lottery”.
 The transliteration of the game is usually given as “pak-a-poo” (most common in New Zealand) or “pak-a(h)-pu” (most common in Australia).
 In London (particularly centered around the Chinese community in Pennyfields, Poplar) it was referred to as “puk-a-pu” or “puk-a-poo”, and in South Africa “pa-ka-pu”.[@TheBantuInTheCity p.
 423] Other variants are